 Myrtle Point High School: Students have placed wood duck nesting boxes at several points along the Coquille River.
 Students mentor younger students on field trips to study river ecology and to view spawning salmon on the Coquille River.
 They also help maintain a garden at their high school.

-Coquille High School: Students have restored and are maintaining the planting area along the Coquille Riverwalk.
-In addition they use their campus greenhouse to create hanging geranium baskets which they sell in the spring.
+Coquille High School: Students have restored the planting area along the Coquille Riverwalk.
+In addition they use their campus greenhouse to create hanging baskets which they sell in the spring.
 Their profits have been used for plants to dress up their campus.
 In the past, Coquille students led the effort to replant the riparian area of Cunningham Creek which runs along their campus.
 As erosion occurs, new willow shoots are planted to stabilize the stabilize the stream bank.